bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 The RHS is the typical loss function of VAE, which is called evidence lowerbound (ELBO).

-Now let's start from communication (message length) perspective.
+Now let's start from the message length perspective.
 <br>

 Following the tradition, let's assume we have a sender named Alice and a receiver named Bob.
 This part of derivation relies on the prior knowledge of "bits-back" argument.
-To put it simply, we assume Alice has some extra bits that she'd like to send alongside of the original message.
+To put it simply, we assume Alice has some extra bits that she'd like to send alongside with the original message.
 This extra bits can be understood as some kind of seed for Alice to draw sample from.
 It's also assumed that both Alice and Bob have access to $$p(\mathbf{z})$$, $$p_\theta(\mathbf{x}|\mathbf{z})$$, $$q_\phi(\mathbf{z}|\mathbf{x})$$, where $$p(\mathbf{z})$$ is the prior distribution, $$p_\theta(\mathbf{x}|\mathbf{z})$$ is a generative model and $$q_\phi(\mathbf{z}|\mathbf{x})$$ is the inference model.

 Then the procedure of Alice sending a message can be summarized as the figure below: Alice first decodes the extra information according to $$q_\phi(\mathbf{z} \vert \mathbf{x})$$, $$\mathbf{z}$$ is further used to encode $$\mathbf{x}$$ with $$p(\mathbf{x}\vert \mathbf{z})$$ and $$\mathbf{z}$$ is encoded using $$p_\theta(\mathbf{z})$$.